Do you want to know ways emerging writers use Facebook?

 Other tips to help you thrive as a writer on Facebook.

 - Find and follow great content providers.
 Facebook site makes it easy to share content.
 So find and follow people who align with your writing goals.
 Creative Writing News is a good example of the many effective Facebook groups exclusively set up to serve the needs of writers.

 - Also, find and follow literary agents, as well as magazines, websites, book marketers, bookshops and book publishers that align with your writing niche(s).

-- Writers who write in your genre(s) are great people to find and follow too, whether they’re established or not.
+- Writers who write in your genre(s) are great people to find and follow too, if they’re established.
 Follow them and learn from them on how they communicate to the outside world and read their works too.

 When people read these, they learn more about who you are and what you care about.
 They also learn about what you do.
 Use your creativity to differentiate yourself from every other writer on social media while remaining true to your brand and your goals.

 John Chizoba Vincent is a writer and Cinematographer who writes about boys, depression, and the society.
-He was born and brought up in Aba and later moved to Lagos where he had his tertiary education .
-His works have appeared on allpoetry, Voicesnet, Poetrysoup Poemhunter, Africanwriter, TuckMagazine, Gaze,naijastories, Praxismagazine, Nairaland, black boy reviews and forthcoming in BrittlePapers.
-His writings have featured in many anthologies both home and abroad.
-He has five books published to his credit which includes Good Mama, Hard times, Letter From Home, For Boys Of Tomorrow.
-He lives in Lagos where he writes
+He was born and brought up in Aba and later moved to Lagos, where he had his tertiary education.
+His works have appeared on allpoetry, Voicesnet, Poetrysoup Poemhunter, Africanwriter, TuckMagazine, Gaze, naijastories, Praxismagazine, Nairaland, black boy reviews and forthcoming in BrittlePapers.
+His writings have featured in many anthologies, both home and abroad.
+He has five books published to his credit, which include Good Mama, Hard times, Letter From Home, For Boys Of Tomorrow.
+He lives in Lagos where he writes.